 Anal cancer is sorted into 5 stages:

 - Stage 0 is very early cancer that is found only in the top layer of the lining of the anus.

-- Stage I tumors are small (less than two centimeters, or smaller than the size of a peanut) and have grown deeper into the lining of the anus.
+- Stage 1 tumors are small (less than 2 centimeters, or smaller than the size of a peanut).
 The cancer has not spread outside the anus.

-- Stage II cancer means the tumor is larger than two centimeters but has not spread.
+- Stage 2 cancer tumors are larger than 2 centimeters but have not spread.

-- Stage III cancer has spread to nearby lymph nodes.
+- Stage 3 cancer has spread to nearby lymph nodes.

-- Stage IV cancer has spread to nearby lymph nodes and other parts of the body.
+- Stage 4 cancer has spread to nearby lymph nodes and other parts of the body.

 Your MSK doctor may talk with you about having the tumor analyzed by MSK-IMPACT™.
 MSK developed this genetic-sequencing test.
 It can help people with advanced anal cancer that has not responded to treatment.
 MSK-IMPACT is approved by the U.S. Food and Drug Administration.
 This test looks for certain genetic mutations (changes) in the tumor.
 We use this information to find a clinical trial that’s right for you.